amarula/dyndesign/docs/class_builder.md

     }
     ...

+    # Local Unit Configuration
-    GLOBAL_DYNCONFIG = GlobalClassConfig(
+    DYNDESIGN_LOCAL_CONFIG = LocalClassConfig(
-        # Unscoped Configuration
+        # Unscoped Settings
         build_recursively = True | False
         class_builder_base_dir = 'path.to.BaseDir'
         option_order = (option1, option2, ...)

-        # Dependency Configuration
+        # Dependency Settings
         default_class = DefaultClass | 'path.to.DefaultClass'
+        force_add = True | False
         component_attr = 'component_attribure'
         injection_method = 'injection_method'
         add_components_after_method = True | False
         strict_missing_args = True | False
+        structured_component_type = list | dict | ...
     )
 ```
-The Configurator is made up of two parts: the Class Dependency configuration and
+The Configurator is made up of two parts: the Class Dependency Configuration and
-the Global Configuration.
+the Local Unit Configuration.

-The Class Dependency configuration associates all potential Class Dependencies
+The Class Dependency Configuration associates all potential Class Dependencies
-that can be integrated into the Base class with their respective Building Options.
+that can be integrated into the Base class with their respective Configuration
-To this end, each potential Building Option is associated with a `ClassConfig`
+Options.
+To this end, each potential Configuration Option is associated with a
-instance or with a tuple of `ClassConfig` instances, where the `ClassConfig`
+`ClassConfig` instance or with a tuple of `ClassConfig` instances, where the
-instance serves as a foundational configuration unit that allows the addition of
+`ClassConfig` instance serves as a foundational configuration element that allows
-either a Parent or a Component Dependency.
+the addition of either a Parent or a Component Dependency.

-Building Options can be of different types:
+Configuration Options can be of different types:

-- **Boolean Option** that enables the addition of Class Dependencies based on a
+- **Boolean Options** that enable the addition of Class Dependencies based on the
-  boolean value,
+  values of Building Options interpreted as boolean,
-- **Conditional Option** that specifies a condition that must be met in order for
+- **Conditional Options** that specify conditions that must be met in order for
   the Class Dependencies to be added, and
-- **Switch Option** that allows the addition of Class Dependencies based on the
+- **Switch Options** that allow the addition of Class Dependencies based on the
-  selection of one option from a range of options.
+  selection of single options from a range of options.

 NOTE: *In Configurator classes, configurations with Conditional Options are set up
 via `dynconfig.set_configuration`, which can be also employed to programmatically